whdinata/mestara-034cd/mentorship.md

 Giving back: Payments for the mentorship program will be used for empowering girls in rural area

+Develop leadership and management qualities: You will solve problems, communicate many topics with your mentee and use your emotional skills to encourage or influence your mentee

     grid_cols: two
     grid_gap_horiz: medium